 - Milwaukee is the third-most densely populated metro area in the Midwest, just behind Chicago and Detroit.

-- Local real estate agents note that regardless of a minor population loss or gain, they’re seeing multiple offers on Milwaukee homes, including properties not even listed on the MLS.
+- Local real estate agents note that regardless of a minor population loss or gain, they’re seeing multiple offers on Milwaukee homes, sometimes within hours of being listed for sale.

 Key Employment Stats: